paketo-buildpacks/puma/README.md

 ## Integration

-It provides `puma` as a dependency, but currently there's no scenario we can imagine that you would use a downstream buildpack to require this dependency.
+This CNB writes a start command, so there's currently no scenario we can imagine that you would need to require it as dependency.
 If a user likes to include some other functionality, it can be done independent of the Puma CNB without requiring a dependency of it.

 To package this buildpack for consumption:
 ```